module Format: sig .. end

 val set_formatter_tag_functions : formatter_tag_functions -> unit

-changes the meaning of
+set_formatter_tag_functions tag_funs changes the meaning of

-opening and closing tags to use the functions in tag_funs
+opening and closing tags to use the functions in tag_funs.

-When opening a tag name t
+When opening a tag name t, the string t is passed to the

-opening tag marking function (the mark_open_tag
+opening tag marking function (the mark_open_tag field of the

-), that must return the opening tag marker for
+record tag_funs), that must return the opening tag marker for

 that name.
-When the next call to close_tag ()
+When the next call to close_tag () happens, the tag

-is sent back to the closing tag marking function (the
+name t is sent back to the closing tag marking function (the

-), that must return a
+mark_close_tag field of record tag_funs), that must return a

 closing tag marker for that name.

-field of the record contains the functions that are
+The print_ field of the record contains the functions that are

 called at tag opening and tag closing time, to output regular